numpde/ask_openai/README.md

-This package provides a single minimal implementation of a function decorator `ask`.
+This package `ask_openai` provides a single minimal implementation of a function decorator `ask`.

 If the decorated function raises an error,